feilvan/feilvan/README.md

 ### Fuad here,

 or you can call me Fe if you prefer that.
-I'm an undergraduate student.</br>
+I'm a computer science undergraduate.</br>
 ✨ I'm interested in **Front-End**.
 Currently learning **React** and **Three.js**.</br>
 💻 Currently working on my website and some kind of virtual expo to showcase my work.</br>
 🎨 Besides, I do Digital Imaging, Graphic Design, UI/UX, and currently learning 3D Environmental Concept Art.